Novum/vkQuake/readme.md

 vkQuake also serves as a Vulkan demo application that shows basic usage of the API.
 For example it demonstrates render passes & sub passes, pipeline barriers & synchronization, compute shaders, push & specialization constants, CPU/GPU parallelism and memory pooling.

+# Installation

+## Windows
+Copy all files from the `vkquake-<version>` folder in the zip file to the Quake base directory.
+Overwrite any existing files.
+Afterward to run the game just execute `vkQuake.exe`.

 # Building

 ## Windows